 Beginning in 1996 (through 2005) I produced silver gelatin prints using a Hybrid Contact Printing Process.
 That process employed the use of both conventional and digital tools and involved three separate steps, as follows:

 Step 1- A high resolution digital scan would be made from the original film negative (using an Imacon 949 Flextite film scanner).

 As an aside, due to the increased aesthetic potential and unparalleled technical control available through the use of digital components in the hybrid process, I was, from 1996-2005, able to produce what I believe to be some of the very best silver gelatin prints that I was ever able to achieve.

-Nevertheless, everything in life seems to involve some form of trade-off.
+Everything in life seems to involve some form of trade-off.
 One of the least admirable aspects of digital-based photography is the fact that the technology is continually evolving and changing.
 What that means is that the ongoing advent of new and improved technologies will continue to render the technologies they replace, as obsolete.
-Such is the case with the imagesetters required to produce the digital film internegatives required of the hybrid contact printing process.
+Such is the case with the imagesetters used to produce digital film internegatives required of the hybrid contact printing process.
 Imagesetters are still around, but they are rapidly disappearing.
-By the beginning of 2005, it had become nearly impossible to obtain a usable imagesetter internegative because so many of the most reliable service bureaus had begun to replace their imagesetters with newer direct-to-plate technologies.
+By the end of 2005, it had become nearly impossible to obtain a usable imagesetter internegative because so many of the most reliable service bureaus had replaced their imagesetters with newer direct-to-plate technologies.

 During the same period of time, inkjet printing technologies have progressively evolved and improved to the point that (as of 2006) a professional grade inkjet printer employing archival pigment inks is fully capable of producing an aesthetically uncompromising rendition of a photographic image, possessing its own unique and admirable qualities, and deserving of no apology or excuse.
 Further, pigment ink prints themselves are now approaching a 300 year life span in terms of their archival permanence.
 Again, deserving of no apology or excuse.